 Notifications have long been panned when it comes to the iPhone's user experience.
 Many users, especially those coming from or regularly using Android devices, hate the iPhone's notifications system with a burning passion.
-Even others, like myself, who view the iPhone as one of the best phones around and remain relatively indifferent on notifications the topic, can still admit that the system is really rather clunky affair.
+Even others, like myself, who view the iPhone as one of the best phones around and remain relatively indifferent on the notifications topic, can still admit that the system is really rather clunky affair.

 Due to iOS 16 lock screen changes — you can customize the look of your lock screen with widgets — notifications show up in a different location.
 They now appear at the bottom of the lock screen, stacked on top of one another by default.